 Next time you are adding lighting to a scheme why not ask yourself “if this room could speak what would it say.”

 I find this creative prompt especially useful when deciding on a statement piece of lighting that will set the agenda for the whole space – a Chandelier for example.
-The interior may say ‘wow’ or ‘elegance’, ‘grandeur’ or even ‘funky’! (“who says that anymore”, response from my teenage daughter).
+The interior may say ‘wow’ or ‘elegance’, ‘grandeur’ etc.

-Of course, not all rooms need a shout outstatement.
+Of course, not all rooms need a shout out statement.
 You have the other furnishings to consider too and the general theme of the interior to balance.
-But if your room wants to make a singular bold declaration – let it rip!
-Remember, the right lighting makes a room look amazing!
+But if your room wants to make a singular bold declaration – then a focal point in a chandelier is the ideal solution to make your room look incredible.

 As a general rule of thumb, you can add the length and the width of a room together (works best in feet) and convert the result into inches to arrive at the ideal diameter for the feature light.